≡ ▼

 Lambda Formula

-This code for using L_LINTERP in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.
+This code for using LINTERP in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.

 Code to Create Function via the Name Manager

-Name: L_LINTERP
+Name: LINTERP

 Comment: Linearly interpolate between the two nearest points in Excel